All you need to know about gastric band surgery

-What is a gastric band?
+What is gastric band surgery?

 According to the American Society for Metabolic and Bariatric Surgery (ASMBS) estimates that around 228,000 bariatric surgeries were performed in the U.S. in 2017 (latest available data).